Minnesota fires coach Richard Pitino after 8 seasons

 Coyle ought to have plenty of strong candidates to consider.
 Two sons of former Gophers head coaches, Eric Musselman (Arkansas) and Brian Dutcher (San Diego State), are proven program-builders with teams currently in the NCAA Tournament.
 Craig Smith (Utah State) and Niko Medved (Colorado State) are Minnesota natives currently having success running mid-major programs.
 Then there’s Gophers alum Ryan Saunders, who was fired last month as coach of the NBA’s Minnesota Timberwolves.

+Pitino’s base salary for 2020-21 was $2 million, below the median in the 14-team conference.
 Hired at age 30 with one prior year of experience as a head coach at Florida International, Pitino guided the Gophers to an NIT championship in his first season.
 Only two NCAA Tournament appearances followed, though, in 2017 and 2019.

 They were primed to return this year after beating Iowa, Ohio State, Michigan and Purdue — ranked No. 5, No. 9, No. 4 and No. 20, respectively, in the AP poll for March 8 — before injuries to starters Gabe Kalscheur and Liam Robbins accelerated another late-season slide.
 The Gophers simply didn’t make enough shots to keep up and had to work too hard to get them.
 In the NCAA Division I rankings as of Friday, they were 13th in 3-point attempts and 334th in 3-point percentage.